FrancescoRomeo02/TicketWave_AndroidApp/README.md

 ## Contribution Guidelines

-We welcome contributions from the community to enhance TopTierTix further.
+We welcome contributions from the community to enhance TicketWave further.
 To contribute, fork the repository, create your feature branch (`git checkout -b feature/AmazingFeature`), commit your changes (`git commit -m 'Add some amazing feature'`), and push to the branch (`git push origin feature/AmazingFeature`).
 Open a pull request, and we'll review your changes.

 ## Support and Feedback

 For any issues, feedback, or queries, please [open an issue](mailto:romeo.francesco.2002@gmail.com) or [open an issue](mailto:mattiatrombella02@gmail.com).
-We appreciate your input as it helps us improve the TopTierTix experience.
+We appreciate your input as it helps us improve the TicketWave experience.

 ## License